Demographic history of the Vilnius region: Ancient period

 In the eldership of Vilkpėdė, remnants of a Magdalenian settlement were found which date to c.
-10000 BC.
-Around 1000 BC, the confluence of the Neris and Vilnia was densely inhabited by the Brushed Pottery culture, which had a half-hectare fortified settlement on Gediminas' Hill.
+10,000 BC.
+The confluence of the Neris and Vilnia was densely inhabited by the Brushed Pottery culture at c.
+1,000 BC, which had a half-hectare fortified settlement on Gediminas' Hill.
 Tribes of this culture inhabited present-day Lithuania east of the Šventoji River and in western Belarus.
 The descendants of this culture were a Baltic tribe, the Aukštaitians (Highlanders).
 According to historian Antanas Čaplinskas, who researched the surnames of Vilnius residents, the city's oldest surviving surnames are Lithuanian.
 Pagan Lithuanians primarily lived at the northern foot of Gediminas' Hill and in the Crooked Castle.
 Kairėnai, Pūčkoriai and Naujoji Vilnia had large settlements during the first millennium AD.
 The most densely populated area was the confluence of the Neris and Vilnia, which had fortified homesteads.

 Medieval period

 Vilnius was part of the Kingdom of Lithuania; King Mindaugas did not permanently live there, however, despite building Lithuania's first Catholic church for his coronation.
 The city began to develop in the late 13th century, during the reign of Grand Dukes Butvydas and Vytenis.

 Grand Duke Sigismund II Augustus (Gediminas' male-line offspring) with his wife, the Grand Duchess Barbara Radziwiłł, in Vilnius.
 The city prospered during his reign.

 Vilnius' growth is attributed to Grand Duke Gediminas, who invited knights, merchants, doctors, craftspeople and others to come to the duchy to practice their trades and religion without restriction during the 14th century.
 However, the city's growth was limited by Teutonic Order attacks and the 1389–1392 Lithuanian Civil War.
 Invited by Grand Duke Gediminas, merchants and craftsmen began moving to Vilnius from the cities of the German Hanseatic League, France, Italy and Spain; Lithuanian surnames were replaced with German, Polish, and Russian ones.
 In the late 14th century, during the reign of Grand Duke Algirdas, Vilnius had a Ruthenian quarter (Civitas Ruthenica) in present-day Latako and Rusų Streets.
 Trade between the Grand Duchy of Lithuania and the Ruthenian principalities was well-developed, with Ruthenian merchants and Ruthenian nobility living in the quarter.
 Vilnius' multiculturalism was increased by Grand Duke Vytautas the Great, who introduced Litvaks, Tatars and Crimean Karaites.
 After several centuries, the number of local residents in Vilnius was smaller than the number of newcomers.
 However, according to an analysis of the 1572 tax registers, Lithuania had 850,000 residents; 680,000 were Lithuanians.